 Uganda

 Uganda is one of the poorest countries in the world.
 Challenges are faced by people living in both urban and rural Uganda.
 In the main cities, there are large slum dwellings where people move to the city in hope of a better life but find the reality is very different.
 Rural areas also suffer from weak economies and limited jobs.
-68% of the population rely on subsistence farming, that is growing their own daily food, and maybe having enough to sell.

-International Needs Uganda (IN Uganda) is based in Buikwe District, 75km from the capital Kampala.
+International Needs Uganda (IN Uganda) has been ongoing for over 25 years and is based in Buikwe District, 75km from the capital Kampala.
 This is a rural community where many families live in poverty and face numerous challenges.
 IN Uganda wants to see real and sustainable change for families in Buikwe and neighbouring districts.
-The work in Buikwe began during the HIV/ Aids pandemic in 1994, when IN Uganda began a Child Sponsorship programme, providing orphaned children with access to education.
-IN Uganda now runs four schools and provide sponsorship for over 3,000 children.

 Country director